SharkSnack/shiren-ds2/content/dungeons/castle-tower.md

 ### 1-5F

+Shops can be generated between 1-5F, and sometimes have Demon Slayer or Cyclops Killer for sale.<br/>Grass items other than Herb can only be found between 1-5F, so check every room if you want grass.<br/>※ Revival Grass will not activate if it's inside a pot.

 Fog Hermit (3-5F) stops natural HP regen for 10 turns, which changes to HP Drain if you get hit a 2nd time.<br/>Otherwise, most monsters in this floor range don't have threatening special attacks.

 Death Reaper (4-6F) moves 2 times and attacks 1 time per turn, so be careful about bracelet damage<br/>caused by them rushing at you if you're stepping in place to hunt enemies using a Nirvana Bracelet.

 ### 6-12F

-Grass items mostly exit the item table from this point, so conserve Otogiriso as much as possible.<br/>Heal Pot and Heal Bracelet can be used to recover HP, but keep an eye on fullness if you use Heal Bracelet.
+Grass items mostly exit the item table from this point, so conserve Otogiriso as much as possible.<br/>Heal Pot and Heal Bracelet can be used to recover HP, but keep an eye on fullness if you use Heal Bracelet.<br/>Air Slash or Slumber scrolls should be used when there's risk of becoming surrounded.

 Doze Mage (6-8F) can put you to sleep, so try to defeat it in a single hit.<br/>Porky (7-8F) and Wolf Droid (9-12F) throw projectiles from 2 tiles away, so step toward them.<br/>Slime (10-12F) lowers your equipped weapon or shield's upgrade value by 1, so unequip items beforehand.

 ### Boss

-Zagan only uses direct attacks, and you can circle around a pillar to safely regen HP during the fight.<br/>Sanctuary Scroll is also effective, though honestly it's wasteful since it's such an easy fight.
+Zagan only uses direct attacks, and you can circle around a pillar to safely regen HP during the fight.<br/>Sanctuary Scroll is also effective, though honestly it's wasteful to use it here since it's such an easy fight.

 <table class="monsterPageTable">
   <tr>